• Menu

 Deadheading: Prolonging the Blooming Season

 Deadheading is the process of removing spent flowers from your plants.
-By doing this, you not only improve the overall appearance of your indoor vertical garden but also encourage the plant to produce more blooms.
+By doing this, you improve the overall appearance of your indoor vertical garden and encourage the plant to produce more blooms.
 Deadheading redirects the plant’s energy from seed production to new flower growth, extending the blooming season and enhancing the vibrancy of your garden.

 Thinning Out: Allowing Light and Air Circulation

 Over time, plants in an indoor vertical garden can become overcrowded, leading to reduced air circulation and light penetration.
-Thinning out is a pruning technique aimed at removing excess growth and creating space for new, healthy growth.
+Thinning out is a pruning technique to remove excess growth and create space for new, healthy development.
 To thin out your plants, selectively remove older, weaker stems or branches, allowing more light and air to reach the remaining healthy growth.

 Root Pruning: Keeping Plants in Check